GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-77/index.md

 **The Chrome Dev Summit is coming up November 11th and 12th.**

-It’s a great opportunity to learn about the latest tools and updates coming to the web platform, and hear directly from the Chrome engineering team.
+It's a great opportunity to learn about the latest tools and updates coming to the web platform, and hear directly from the Chrome engineering team.

-It’ll be streamed live on our
+It'll be streamed live on our
 [YouTube channel](https://youtube.com/user/ChromeDevelopers/), or if you want to attend in person, you can request your invite at the [Chrome Dev Summit 2019](https://developer.chrome.com/devsummit/) website.